cgshep/pymsh/README.md

 | `MSetMuHash`    | Multiset-collision| No           | No          | Keyless; short outputs       |
 | `MSetVAddHash`  | Multiset-collision| No           | Yes         | Efficient, but longer hashes |

 ## References

 1. D. Clarke, S. Devadas, M. van Dijk, B. Gassend, and G.E.
-Suh. ["Incremental Multiset Hash Functions and Their Application to Memory Integrity Checking,"](https://www.iacr.org/cryptodb/data/paper.php?pubkey=151) ASIACRYPT 2003.
+Suh. [“Incremental Multiset Hash Functions and Their Application to Memory Integrity Checking,”](https://www.iacr.org/cryptodb/data/paper.php?pubkey=151) ASIACRYPT 2003.

+##
+This project has not been audited or verified;

+## Contribute

+Feel free to open an issue or pull request if you have questions or suggestions!